Bhutan Country Walks 7 Days

 - Most dates are also tied into attending one or two festival and events.

-Day 1: Arrive in Paro.
-Upon arrival, meet and transfer to the hotel.
+Day 1: Arrive in Paro Upon arrival, meet and transfer to the hotel.
 This afternoon or evening, we begin our short walking tour covering some of the monuments and villages.
+Overnight in hotel

-Day 2: Thimphu After breakfast, one-hour drive brings to capital Thimphu, where we have a full day to cover some of the cultural highlights visiting prominent attractions and in the evening we stroll through the town area.
+Day 2: In Thimphu After breakfast, one-hour drive brings to capital Thimphu, where we have a full day to cover some of the cultural highlights visiting prominent attractions and in the evening we stroll through the town area.
+Overnight hotel in Thimphu.

 Day 5.
-Haa to Paro via Chele La A short drive from the valley climbs up to Chelela Pass (3850m), the highest motorable road in Bhutan with views of Mount Jhomolhari and Jichu Drakey, some of the tallest, most stunning peaks in the world.
-Begin 1-2hr walk dowhill following the ridge to Kila Gompa, a cliff hanging nunnery, a staggering site that manages to house 7 small temples and about 70 nuns.
+Haa to Paro via Chele La A short drive from Haa climbs up to Chelela Pass (3850m), the highest motorable road in Bhutan, with views of Mount Jomolhari and Jichu Drakey, some of the tallest, most stunning peaks in the world.
+Begin 1-2hr walk downhill following the ridge to Kila Gompa, a cliff hanging nunnery, a staggering site that manages to house 7 small temples and about 70 nuns.
 Drive to Paro, where we walk to Dzongdrakha, a cliff side temple complex with local homes.
 Then visit 7th century Kichu temple and walk in the valley, past local villages to your hotel in Paro.

-If you are looking for longer version with the same essences and elements.
-Then take a look at our longer duration walking tour.
-With longer duration allows more festival like Punakha, Wangdue, Jakar etc to align with.Click here Drukyul Walking Tour details
+Longer Walking Tour or Custom Private Trip ?
+If you are looking for longer version with the same essences and elements, then take a look at Drukyul Walking Tour details